pramnora/AI/Engines/MetaAI/README.md

 ## Introduction

 I've just started using this particular AI engine, today.

+My first use of it was to ask it to create me a message box using:
+- Python
+- Python TK
+- a scrolling text message box
+- etc.
+-